Yashvi2307/RoyalQuizCampus/README.md

 ## Improvements and Future Scope

 * Extend the database to various freshly learned topics
-* Include levels
+* Include various levels in the game
 * Make it hybrid

 ## Drawbacks

-* Cannot create and acount and store previous data
+* Cannot create an account and store previous data
 * Doesn't give a chance to continue once the players chooses an incorrect answer

 ## Other Details